 San Francisco has some of the best playgrounds in the nation, and the City’s children have a total of 179 play areas to enjoy.
-San Francisco Recreation and Parks, in collaboration with SF Parks Alliance, has poured millions of dollars into overhauling parks and playground equipment, often funded by the Let’s Play SF! initiative.
-2012’s Clean And Safe Neighborhood Parks General Obligation Bond allocated $15.5M for playground renovation, and several other bonds have funded continued playground makeovers since then.
+San Francisco Recreation and Parks, in collaboration with SF Parks Alliance, has poured millions of dollars into overhauling parks and playground equipment, often funded by the Let’s Play SF! initiative and 2012’s Clean And Safe Neighborhood Parks General Obligation Bond.

 If you haven’t seen these incredible playgrounds post-renovation, there’s a handy map at the bottom of this article to help you plan your next kid outing!